gcc-mirror/gcc/gcc/config/vax/vax.md

 ;; Special cases of bit-field insns which we should
 ;; recognize in preference to the general case.
-;; These handle aligned 8-bit and 16-bit fields,
+;; These handle aligned 8-bit and 16-bit fields
-;; which can usually be done with move instructions.
+;; that can be done with move or convert instructions.

 (define_insn "*insv_aligned"
   [(set (zero_extract:SI (match_operand:SI 0 "nonimmediate_operand" "+ro")